• Skip to primary navigation

 Instructions

-• Add a sieve to a small bowl or pot.
-Strain the juice from the paināporo (pineapple).
+• Add a sieve to a small bowl or pot and strain the juice from the paināporo (pineapple).

 • Add the huka hāura (brown sugar), kiri ārani (orange zest), raukikini whakauruuru (mixed spice), hinamona kuoro (ground cinnamon), tinitia kuoro (ground ginger), tote (salt) and wanira (vanilla) in to a large bowl.

-Using your hands or a sieve, mix these ingredients all together.
-This helps enhance the flavour of the ārani (orange) and amiami (spices).
+• Using your hands, rub these ingredients together to release the flavour of the ārani (orange) and amiami (spices).

-Drizzle in the noni (oil) and you continue to whisk for another 20 seconds.
+• Drizzle in the noni (oil) as you continue to whisk for another 20 seconds.

 • Add the strained paināporo (pineapple), reserving the juice for later.
 Mix it.